niltor/niltor/README.md

 # 👋About me
-**Resolutely eradicate the anti-human regimes that create and spread viruses!**

-Evil has always existed, freedom and peace must be defended and fought for, not surrendered!
+I would rather have imperfections in the sun than perfection in the dark！

-Currently focusing on using **Cloud-Native technologies such as .NET Aspire, Radius, Dapr, AI** and so on to improve development and delivery efficiency.
+Currently focusing on using **Cloud-Native technologies such as .NET Aspire, Dapr, AI** and so on to improve development and delivery efficiency.

 ## Job

-**I'm looking for a full-time development job in Singapore or Taiwan！**
+**I'm looking for a remote development job in Free World!**

 What I have:
 - 10 years of technology development experience